Sichuan: Climate

 Due to great differences in terrain, the climate of the province is highly variable.
 In general, it has strong monsoonal influences, with rainfall heavily concentrated in the summer.
 Under the Köppen climate classification, the Sichuan Basin (including Chengdu) in the eastern half of the province experiences a humid subtropical climate (Köppen Cwa or Cfa), with long, hot, wet summers and short, mild to cool, dry, and cloudy winters.
 Consequently, it has China's lowest sunshine totals.

 The western region has mountainous areas producing a cooler but sunnier climate.
 Having cool to very cold winters and mild summers, temperatures generally decrease with greater elevation.
 Due to high altitude and inland location, the far northwestern areas like Garzê County and Zoigê County exhibit a subalpine climate (Köppen Dwc) or even an alpine climate (ETH), featuring frigid winters down to −30 °C and even cold summer nights.
 The region is geologically active with landslides and earthquakes.
 Average elevation ranges from 2,000 to 3,500 m; average temperatures range from 0 to 15 °C.

 The southern part of the province, including Panzhihua and Xichang, has a sunny climate with short, very mild winters and very warm to hot summers.

 Politics

 The politics of Sichuan is structured in a dual party-government system like all other governing institutions in mainland China.

 The governor of Sichuan is the highest-ranking official in the People's Government of Sichuan.
-However, in the province's dual party-government governing system, the Governor has less power than the Party Secretary of Sichuan, colloquially termed the "Sichuan CCP Party Chief".
+However, in the province's dual party-government governing system, the Governor has less power than the Party Secretary of Sichuan, colloquially termed the "Sichuan CPC Party Chief".